The following features of beta particles (electrons) are crucial in their shielding.

 - Beta particles are energetic electrons.
 They are relatively light and carry a single negative charge.

-- Their mass is equal to the mass of the orbital electrons with which they are interacting and unlike the alpha particle a much larger fraction of its kinetic energy can be lost in a single interaction.
+- Their mass is equal to the mass of the orbital electrons with which they are interacting.
+A much larger fraction of its kinetic energy can be lost in a single interaction than the alpha particle.

 - Since they have very low mass, beta particles reach mostly relativistic energies.

-- Beta particles also differ from other heavy charged particles in the fraction of energy lost by radiative process known as the bremsstrahlung.
-Therefore for high energy beta radiation shielding dense materials are inappropriate.
+- Beta particles differ from other heavy charged particles in the fraction of energy lost by the radiative process known as the bremsstrahlung.
+Therefore for high energy, beta radiation shielding dense materials are inappropriate.

 Materials with low atomic number Z are appropriate as beta particle shields.
-With high Z materials the bremsstrahlung (secondary radiation – X-rays) is associated.
-This radiation is created during slowing down of beta particles while they travel in a very dense medium.
-Heavy clothing, thick cardboard or thin aluminium plate will provide protection from beta radiation and prevents of production of the bremsstrahlung.
+With high Z materials, the bremsstrahlung (secondary radiation – X-rays) is associated.
+This radiation is created during the slowing down of beta particles while they travel in a very dense medium.
+Heavy clothing, thick cardboard, or a thin aluminium plate will protect from beta radiation and prevent bremsstrahlung production.
 Lead and plastic are commonly used to shield beta radiation.
-Radiation protection literature is ubiquitous in advising the placement of plastic first to absorb all the beta particles before any lead shielding is used.
-This advice is based on the well established theory that radiative losses (bremsstrahlung production) are more prevalent in higher atomic number (Z) materials than in low Z materials.
+Radiation protection literature is ubiquitous in advising plastic placement first to absorb all the beta particles before any lead shielding is used.
+This advice is based on the well-established theory that radiative losses (bremsstrahlung production) are more prevalent in higher atomic number (Z) materials than low Z materials.